 |Direct Light Quality||The number of rays used to evaluate direct lighting.
 A higher number of rays tends to produce more accurate soft shadows but increases bake time.||Direct Light Quality is not available when you use Progressive Lightmapper.|

-The image above shows two views of the same Scene:
+The two images above shows two views of the same Scene:

 |Anti-aliasing Samples||The number of samples to take when doing anti-aliasing of AO.
 A higher number of samples increases the AO quality but also increases the bake time.|

 |Backface Tolerance||The percentage of rays shot from an output texel that must hit front faces for the lighting system to consider them usable.
 This allows Unity to invalidate a texel if too many of the rays cast from it hit back faces ( (for example, if the texel is inside some geometry).
 The lighting system clones valid values from the surrounding texels to avoid unintended artifacts.